gchq/sleeper/docs/02-deployment-guide.md

 You're now ready to build and deploy Sleeper.

+### Deployment environment

+See [getting started](01-getting-started.md) for information on setting up a VPC and EC2 instance to deploy Sleeper.
+You may want to follow the remaining instructions from within the EC2 instance.

 ## Building
 The first step is to build Sleeper.
 We have a section in our [developer guide](./09-dev-guide.md#Building) for how to do that but the easiest way is: